railsgirls/guides.railsgirls.com/_pages/diary-app.md

 Create a new directory (folder) and create a file named `index.html` in it.
 Open that file in your editor and web browser.

+{% coach %}
-__COACH__: Explain that browsers can open local files, only the URL looks stranger than usual.
+Explain that browsers can open local files, only the URL looks stranger than usual.
+{% endcoach %}

 ### HTML skeleton